leleliu008/uppm-formula-repository-linux-x86_64/README.md

 |`dep-pkg`|optional|space-separated packages that will be used when installing or runtime.|
 |`install`|optional|bash shell code to be run when installing.|

-## the variable can be used in prepare and install block
+## the variable can be used in install block
 |variable|overview|
 |-|-|
 |`NATIVE_OS_TYPE`|current machine os type.|